North Dakota Mesothelioma Lawyer

 Asbestos Laws and Regulations in North Dakota

 North Dakota’s statute of limitations for personal injury mesothelioma lawsuits is a generous six years after a diagnosis—much longer than most states allow.
-However, the deadline to file a wrongful death claim is just two years from mesothelioma death.
+However, the deadline to file an asbestos-related wrongful death claim is just two years from mesothelioma death.

 State law imposes some restrictions on a claimant’s ability to recover compensation for mesothelioma.
 Within 30 days of filing a lawsuit, a plaintiff must submit a sworn declaration saying they identified and filed any potential asbestos trust funds claims.
 Within 45 days, they must submit information detailing evidence that supports the naming of each defendant.